|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-During July 1945, disassembled and delivered to Kisarazu Airfield, reassembed and readied for flight testing.
+On June 30, 1945 this prototype was ready for ground testing.
+During July 1945, disassembled and delivered to Kisarazu Airfield where it was reassembled and readied for flight testing.

 On August 7, 1945 took off from Kisarazu Airfield piloted by Lieutenant Commander Susumu Takaoka for a 20 minute test flight, the only concern was the length of runway required for takeoff.

-On August 11, 1945 a second test flight at Kisarazu Airfield was attempted with Rocket Assisted Take Off (RATO) units under each wing.
+On August 11, 1945 took off from Kisarazu Airfield on a a second test flight with Rocket Assisted Take Off (RATO) units under each wing.
 The RATO unit's alignment were miscalculated and the test pilot believed that they had not fired and shut off the main engines.
-Powered by the rockets, the Kikka ran off the runway and crash, tearing off the landing gear and crashed into Tokyo Bay.
+Powered by the rockets, the Kikka ran off the runway, tore off the landing gear and crashed into Tokyo Bay.